How to protect yourself and others during respiratory season

 Respiratory season brings higher rates of COVID-19, flu and RSV – here's how to stay healthy

-Respiratory season refers to a time of year when respiratory illnesses – like the common cold, COVID-19, the flu and respiratory syncytial virus (RSV) – have higher rates of transmission and infection.
-During a typical respiratory season, rates of infection rise in the fall, peak through the winter, then dwindle in the spring.
-But in some years rates of infection have spiked as early as July and lasted well into May.
+What is respiratory season?
+It’s the time of year when respiratory illnesses – like the common cold, COVID-19, the flu and respiratory syncytial virus (RSV) – have higher rates of transmission and infection.

 The good news is there are steps you can take to protect yourself and others from the spread of respiratory viruses, including getting vaccinated.
 Read on to learn more about respiratory season and how to stay healthy all the way through to spring.